The Haunted Realm

-The ghosts of Haunted England are a rich and varied bunch, which appear in a wide range of different locations across a landscape that is truly diverse and awe-inspiring.
+The ghosts of Haunted England are a rich and varied bunch, and they appear in a wide range of different locations across a landscape that is truly diverse and awe-inspiring, and on which a eventful past has left its mark.

 From the sea-sprayed cliffs of Cornwall, to the bleak sedges of Dartmoor; across the rich and fertile fields of the Midlands; through the industrial landscapes of Lancashire; over the rolling pastures of Yorkshire and into the wild and rugged scenery in the extreme north of the country - Haunted England is a joy to explore and discover.